How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 After performing a repeatability test and analyzing your data, you will want to add the results to your uncertainty budget.

-To complete this task, just follow the step by step instructions listed below.
-The instructions should work for any ISOBudgets uncertainty budget calculators and most uncertainty budget calculators offered by other organizations.
+These instructions should work for any ISOBudgets uncertainty budget calculators and most uncertainty budget calculators offered by other organizations.

 If you don’t have an uncertainty budget calculator, you can buy one here.